csteach488/csteach488.github.io/bibliography.md

 ***

+##### Week 12 - 5th April 2017
+* Bogost, I. *Persuasive Games: The Expressive Power of Videogames*.
+MIT Press.
+Cambridge, MA.
+2007.
+* Bogost, I, *The Rhetoric of Video Games.* in *The Ecology of Games...* Salen, E. MIT Press.
+Cambridge, MA.
+2008.
+* Bogost, I. *Unit Operations: An Approach to Videogame Criticism.* MIT Press.
+Cambridge, MA.
+2006.
+* Csikszentmihalyi, M. *Flow: The Psychology of Optimal Experience.* Harper & Row.
+New York.
+1990.
+* Murray, J. *Hamlet on the Holodeck: The Future of Narrative in Cyberspace*.
+Free Press.
+New York.
+1997.

 ##### Week 11 - 29th March 2017
 * Huizinga, J. *Homo Ludens: A Study of the Play-Element in Culture*.
 Angelico Press.
 2016.
 * [LifeWiki](http://conwaylife.com/wiki/Main_Page)